google/llvm-premerge-checks/docs/user_doc.md

 The build logs are stored for 90 days and automatically deleted after that.

 You can also trigger a build manually by using the "Run Plan Manually" link on the [Harbormaster page](https://reviews.llvm.org/harbormaster/plan/3/) and entering a revision ID in the pop-up window.

+# Reporting issues

+If you notice any bugs, please create a [new issue](https://github.com/google/llvm-premerge-checks/issues/new).